surifirstpin/biplus_documentation/docs/User_Reports.md

 Use this link http://52.29.248.194:8081/biplus to login to Acubi.

-Enter username and password as shown below,
+Enter username and password in the login screen.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzMjQxNzcyM119
+eyJoaXN0b3J5IjpbLTIwNzIxMjU2OTRdfQ==
 -->